Exactly How To Improve Your Follicular Phase

 This goes without saying, but mastering your menstrual cycle is key to a healthy, thriving female body.
 After all, it’s your fifth vital sign!
-Whether you’ve recently been diagnosed with a hormone imbalance, or you’re planning to wean off birth control soon, supporting your cycle is one of the most empowering things you can do for you body.
+Whether you’ve recently been diagnosed with a hormone imbalance, or you’re planning to wean off birth control, supporting your cycle is one of the most empowering things you can do for your body.
 Today, we’re diving into the follicular phase—the first half of your cycle.
 But is your follicular phase normal?
 And how do you know?
-If you suspect your follicular phase is too short, fear not!
-We’re unravelling the secrets to lengthen your follicular phase, empowering you with the tools to optimize your reproductive health.
-A healthier menstrual cycle is around the corner.
+If you suspect it’s too short, you’re in good hands.
+As a woman who has put her hormone imbalance into remission, I’m unraveling the secrets to lengthen your follicular phase, empowering you with the tools to optimize your reproductive health.
+A healthier menstrual cycle is within reach.

 For a refresher, the menstrual cycle consists of several phases, starting with the follicular phase.
 It’s followed by ovulation, then the luteal phase.
 The follicular phase begins on the first day of menstruation (the first day you bleed) and ends with ovulation.
 During this phase—the longest part of your monthly menstrual cycle—follicles in the ovaries mature and prepare to release an egg.
-With that in mind, the end of your follicular phase is a particularly fertile time period, when your odds of getting pregnant are high!
+With that in mind, the end of your follicular phase is a particularly fertile period, when your odds of getting pregnant are high.

 Signs of a Short Follicular Phase